 Balance is key

-Of course, sometimes we’ll need to zone out.
-Sometimes the whole family will sit in one room and do their own thing.
+Of course, sometimes parents need to zone out.
+Parents may need time alone to recharge and refresh.
 That’s normal and that’s okay.
-We can’t and shouldn’t be afraid that every time we make a mistake we’re going to scar our children for life!
+We can’t and shouldn’t be afraid that every time we make a mistake or tell our children “no” we’re going to scar our children for life.

 I’ve created a free email series just for you!
 If you have a little one aged 1 to 8, this series will help transform your home environment.
 No, that is not a joke or false claim.
 You can let your kids express their emotions without raising back talkers who meltdown at the drop of a hat or throw a tantrum every time they are unhappy with something.
 After this free email series: